nathanfletch/robotify/README.md

 ## Description

-This project accepts a number and outputs a message from Mr. Robot.
+This project accepts a number and outputs a message from Robot77.

 ## Techonologies used: